WELCOME FROM THE CHAIRMAN

 The Current Board

 The Prime Minister The Hon Tony Abbott MP is our Patron in Chief.
 Co-Patrons are Former Prime Ministers, The Hon.
 Robert (Bob) Hawke AC and The Hon.
 John Howard OAM AC.
 The Board of Directors is chosen from its Members and includes representatives from The Australian Olympic Committee, (AOC), The Australian Sports Commission (ASC) The Confederation of Australian Sport (CAS) and two non Members and one Ambassador.
-The Current Board Directors are John Bertrand AM (Chairman), Layne Beachley, Robert de Castella AO MBE, Graham Fredericks (CAS), Lindsay Gaze OAM, Geoff Henke AO, Simon Hollingsworth (ASC), The Hon Rod Kemp, Michael McKay OAM, Kieren Perkins OAM, Elizabeth Proust AO, James Tomkins OAM (AOC) and Vicki Wilson OAM.
+The Current Board Directors are John Bertrand AM (Chairman), Layne Beachley AO, Robert de Castella AO MBE, Rob Bradley (CAS), Lindsay Gaze OAM, Geoff Henke AO, Simon Hollingsworth (ASC), The Hon Rod Kemp, Michael McKay OAM, Kieren Perkins OAM, Elizabeth Proust AO, Zali Steggall OAM and James Tomkins OAM (AOC).

 Graeme Willersdorf is the SAHOF Ambassador